 The store and the restaurants don’t fall behind on the uniqueness.
 The variety of pieces sold inside the store is incredible and the modern look and the presentation of the restaurant are to die for.
 I’ve tried the coq-au-vin and it was one of the best so far.

-Prepare yourself to spend easily a whole day inside this place because besides all this, they have an ice skating ring and much more.
+Prepare yourself to spend easily a whole day inside this place because, besides all this, they have an ice skating rink and much more.
+We loved it so much we even wrote a full article just about it.

 Drinking rum in Rum